mattdesl/budo/docs/command-line-usage.md

 By default, budo's server will listen on your internal IP.
 This address is the first message logged to terminal.

 This makes it easy to test during development across devices.

+You can specify another address with the `--host` flag.